cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 ================
 Now that you've had an introduction to CDAP, take a look at:

-- :doc:`Concepts and Architecture, <arch>` a complete overview of CDAP's underlying technology.
+- :doc:`Concepts and Architecture, <arch>` an overview of CDAP's underlying technology.